timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 </highlight>

 <highlight type="warning">
-The following procedure relies on the OpenSea API provided and maintained by OpenSea.
-Unfortunately, there have recently been extended periods of time when the API is not functioning, something that is outside of our control.

-If the API has changed or is not accessible when you attempt to run the `opensea_ingest.py` script, we suggest following the second procedure to download a historical data file and importing it.
-You will be able to successfully complete the tutorial with that data alone.
+This procedure relies on the OpenSea API.
+The OpenSea API is provided and maintained by OpenSea.
+Recently, the API has stopped functioning for extended periods of time.
+If the API has changed or is not accessible when you attempt to run the `opensea_ingest.py` script, try following the procedure to download a historical data file and import it.
+You can use this data file to complete the tutorial.
 </highlight>

 <procedure>